Securing Consensus from Long-Range Attacks through Collaboration: Malicious Attacks

+{\bf Second}, a standard adversary can only attack the \PoC{} in the following ways: \begin{enumerate}[nosep] {A\arabic{enumi}.} \item As multiple nonces can satisfy Equation~\ref{eq:difficulty} and if Byzantine miners are fortunate enough to find two such nonces for a mined block, they can equivocate by sending each nonce to only a subset of honest miners and replicas.

+\item A miner decides to not participate in the \PoC's collaborative mining or if a miner discovers a nonce in its slice, it decides to not send it to other miners. \end{enumerate}

+{\bf Third}, an advanced adversary that has access to the keys of any replica/miner can use these keys to forge any message.

-To resolve Attack~\ref{a1}, we present our novel {\em slice shifting} protocol that also penalizes malicious miners for their behavior.
-For Attack~\ref{a4}, we rely on the equivocation resolution mechanism provided by $\Service$.
-All distributed systems also need to guard against {\bf flooding or denial-of-service} attacks.
-To prevent these attacks, we follow the best practices suggested by prior works~\cite{aadvark,upright} and assume that the replicas and miners use one-to-one virtual communication channels, which can be disconnected if needed.
+{\bf Final}, each distributed system needs to also guard against denial-of-service attacks.
+To prevent these attacks, we follow the best practices suggested by prior works~\cite{aadvark,upright} and assume that the replicas/miners use one-to-one virtual communication channels, which can be disconnected if needed.

+Next, we discuss how we handle attacks by a standard adversary on \PoC{} and attacks by advanced adversaries on the entire system.